giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 You can take the £5 as free credit, as cash paid twice a year into a Paypal account, or donate it to charity.
 You can also earn payback for helping out on giffgaff's customer forum by answering questions.

-This is a clever win-win-win arrangement, where you can earn yourself some money on the side, your friend gets free credit and giffgaff get new customers.
+In the end it’s a win-win-win agreement, as you can make a little money on the side, your friend gets extra free credit and giffgaff get new paying customers.

 Useful link: Make money recruiting for giffgaff